 Regardless, it was still peaceful to ride up the river even after smacking the outboard motor into some tree roots in the shallow, murky waters.
 Billy stopped, lifted up the propeller, and calmly stated with his smile, “Wood, that’s OK,” before continuing on!
 We had more fun with him.

-The Waterfall Hike
+The Waterfall Hike in Munda